ABC11 gets rare look inside Guantanamo Bay, where NC troops are assigned to work security

 "This was closing for eight years then it was kind of a hold what you got," said Admiral John Ring, US Navy JTF GTMO Commander.
 "And now it's like who knows what's going to happen.
 So a lot of our facilities are in bad condition so we've looked at a few things.
 We've asked for a few facilities in the president's budget.
 We have a plan."

-ABC11 is getting a rare look inside the detention camp, housing America's most dangerous criminals.
+ABC11 got a rare look inside the detention camp, housing America's most dangerous criminals.

 ABC11's Morgan Norwood traveled with North Carolina troops who are assigned to working security at the camp for detainees accused of war crimes and terrorism.